Press Kit

 Short Description

 The project began as an interdisciplinary venture, starting with basic research of a camp without a documented history.
-Over a two-year period, we piloted the recovery of two mass graves containing up to 800 bodies and produced a detailed presentation of the research online.
-The website features: deportation lists, a 3-D tour, videos, audio recordings, essays, scientific explorations, educational programming, public interviews, and an assortment of public presentations.
+Starting in 2021, I worked with Prof, Richard Freund, world renowned Holocaust archeologist and a team of geoscientists to search for one, and possibly two mass graves containing up to 800 bodies.
+Progress to recover the mass grave continues, with advances posted online.
+The website features: deportation lists, ongoing research, a 3-D tour, videos, audio recordings, essays, publications, scientific explorations, educational programming, an heirloom project, public interviews, and an assortment of public presentations.

 Audience